pranavbhandari24/FAT/README.md

 # FAT
 This program implements a user space shell application that is capable of interpreting and performing commands on a FAT32 file system image.

+# How to run:
+  To run the program, type the following commands:

+    make
+    ./mfs

 # Commands Supported:
 The shell supports the following commands:
   1) open <filename>